The best lenses for real estate photography in 2023

 If you have a full-frame camera, you simply need to ensure that the lens you are looking at is compatible with full-frame cameras.

-Zoom or lens
+Zoom or prime lens

 The second thing to consider is if you would like a zoom or prime lens.
 Prime lenses will have one fixed focal length, whereas zoom lenses provide a range of focal lengths.
 Generally speaking, prime lenses will be cheaper than zoom lenses, and they can also be sharper.
 However, prime lenses don’t have as much versatility as zooms since you are stuck with one focal length.

-If sharpness is your primary goal, and you are okay using your feet as your zoom or packing a few different lenses for a shoot, then a prime lens or two will likely be a good fit.
+If sharpness is your primary goal, and you are okay using your feet as your zoom or packing a few different lenses for a shoot, then a prime lens or two will likely be a good .
 However, if you don’t want to be switching lenses and want more flexibility, a zoom option will be best.

 Chromatic aberration and distortion